rapPayne/AgileGadgets-com/src/pages/blog/host-chatgpt-on-your-own-machine.md

 This is cute and all but not practical for real applications.
 You probably did all this to create an app.
 So let's see how to use your new service in an app.

 ### Programmatically
-All you need to do is send a POST request to `http://localhost:11434/api/generate` with your prompt.
-Send this as the body:
+Any app can send a POST request to `http://localhost:11434/api/generate` with your prompt.
+Here's an example body:

 ```
 {